Want cheap* travel insurance? Compare basic cover with discounts to save further.

 Make sure your policy covers most or all of these essential features

-It's crucial to look past the price consider looking out for these features when looking at cheaper policies
+It's crucial to look past the price.
+Consider looking out for these features when looking at less expensive policies:

 - Cancellation cover.
 If you have to cancel your trip due to unforeseen circumstances, cancellation cover protects you for out of pocket expenses you incur because of lost pre-paid deposits or additional cancellation fees.
-An indication of good value from a basic policies is one that offers cancellation cover.
+An indication of good value from a basic policy is that it offers cancellation cover.